Introduction:

 Air-consuming section:

 In the air-consuming section, the air from the air-supplying section is used.
-This section contains the actuation, as well as the controls that adjust the brake pressure according to load, and of course the brakes themselves.
+This section contains the actuation, as well as the controls that adjust the brake pressure according to the load, and of course the brakes themselves.
 The air-consuming section is colored yellow.

 7. Foot brake valve: the position of the foot brake valve determines how much air is admitted to the brake cylinders.
 The driver operates the foot brake valve;